October is Head Start Awareness Month.

 Head Start’s voice.

 Millions of American children are in desperate need of the window of opportunity for success in life that Head Start provides.
-Through our Dollar per Child campaign, the National Head Start Association ensures that the voices of these at-risk children and their families are heard.
+Through our Dollar per Child campaign, the National Head Start Association ensures that the voices of these at-risk children and their families are heard in the halls of Congress, before the White House, and in state capitals.

 Head Start Alumni

-Head Start alumni have gone on to become business owners and artists, musicians and doctors, teachers and Members of Congress, and exceptional sons, daughters and parents.
+Spread awareness about the impact of Head Start by highlighting alumni in your community and around the nation who are demonstrating the power of the Head Start advantage.
+Head Start alumni have gone on to become business owners and artists, musicians and doctors, teachers and members of Congress, and exceptional sons, daughters and parents.
 Those who have been touched by this program know the reality of how a head start in life can help lead to success.

 Learn more by watching the Head Start Advantage documentary featuring alumni such as Darren Walker, President of the Ford Foundation, Sylvia Acevedo, former rocket scientist and current CEO of Girl Scouts of America, and Cornell William Brooks, former President of the NAACP.